zkmkarlsruhe/ofxTensorFlow2/README.md

 If you want the latest version of libtensorflow and you have some time, you can build it from source using the Makefile included in the `libs` directory.

 Instructions are found in `libs/README.md`.

+_Note: After a successful build, make sure to run clean otherwise the OF Project Generator will look inside the `libs/build` folder and add the dylibs twice.
+This will also take a **long time**, so best avoided._

 ### Ubuntu / Linux